0kaguya/.vim/README.md

 # My Vim Config

-My own ideas of vim are all about *quick and lightweight editing*.
-Thus it will be a minimal config of vim.
-This config contains:
+I like vim as a lightweight editor, so it will be a minimal config of vim.
+It contains

-- Commonly used vim configuration.
+- Everyone vim configuration.
-- Basic language supports such as syntax highlighting.
+- Basic support, such as indention and syntax highlighting, for many languages.
-- *Tons of shortcut*.
+- Some shortcuts.

 ## Install

-If you have a \*unix environment, run these commands in your terminal.
-And, if you are using a Windows machine, use `~/vimfiles` instead of `~/.vim` in your powershell.

 ``` bash
 $ rm -r ~/.vim ~/.vimrc